In this post, I want to share with you tips for selling on Etsy. These tips are based on what worked for me in earning my first 1,000 sales on Etsy.

 For your title, you want to use words that people are most likely to search.
 My tip would be to create your titles as if you’re the buyer.

-For example, I have a WordPress theme called “Enamored.”
-When listing my theme, I wouldn’t write “Enamored” for the title because no one is going to do a search for the word “Enamored.”
+For example, I have a WordPress theme named “Enamored.”
+When listing my theme, I wouldn’t write “Enamored” for the title because no one is going to search for the word “Enamored.”

 What I do instead is write “Feminine WordPress Theme Enamored” or “WordPress Theme Enamored.”